vincentarelbundock/Rdatasets/doc/openintro/rst/gradestv.rst

       .. rubric:: Description
          :name: description

-      This is a simulated data set to be used to estimate the relationship between number of hours per week students watch TV and the grade they got in a statistics class.
+      This is a simulated dataset to be used to estimate the relationship between number of hours per week students watch TV and the grade they got in a statistics class.